-- e.
-TSS capability gaps affecting the mission commander's ability to train and meet the Sustainable Readiness Model (SRM) requirements are identified by the Director of Plans, Training, Mobilization, and Security (DPTMS), in coordination with mission units, for SC's review, prioritization and approval. - (1) SC training issues and needs are forwarded by the GC to IMCOM G3/5/7 Mission Support Division for review and arbitration by the Training Support System Enterprise (TSS-E) during the TSMR IAW AR 350-52.
-All TSS requirements must be submitted within the allotted time via the SCINI database or via the Range Complex Master Planning Tool (RCMP-T) for presentation at the Training Support Management Review (TSMR) to gain TSS-E validation. - (2) Within the RTLP and ITAM programs, garrisons will submit the Current year (CY-FY19) and the Budget Year (BY-FY20) OMA only SC validated and executable requirements via SCINI; submit the GC approved and SC endorsed out-year requirements with applicable supporting documents in the Range Complex Master Plan Tool (RCMP-T).
-Per general TRADOC Capability Manager - Range (TCM-R) guidance, Training Support Management Review (TSMR) XX-01 (Sep) are reserved for programmatic guidance and CY emerging requirements whereas TSMR XX-02 (Mar) are reserved for out year requirement submissions.
-Note: All RTLP (MCA and OPA) requirements submitted in SCINI will be automatically closed canceled and will not be presented at the TSMR.
-The Military Construction Integrated Programming Team (MILCON IPT) is the principal forum responsible to provide the Army Leadership with detailed analysis and strategic program recommendations for Military Construction needs, capabilities, and priorities
+- c.
+Manpower: Requirements are based on the US Army Manpower Analysis Agency (USAMAA) validated and DA G3 (DAMO-FM) approved manpower models.
+DA G3 (DAMO-TRS) determines TDA authorizations based on an affordability analysis.
+Any/all additional manpower requests are subject to DAMO-TRS approval, per AR 350-52.
+Garrison TSS over-hires are subject to the command approval, availability of funds (SAF) and could result in decrements to the garrison's non-CIVPAY funding in order to cover the unprogrammed CIVPAY costs. - d.
+At the garrison level, the TSS capability gaps affecting the Mission Commander's ability to train and meet the Sustainable Readiness Model (SRM) requirements as identified by the Director of Plans, Training, Mobilization, and Security (DPTMS), in coordination with mission units, for SC's review, prioritization and approval. - (1) For STSP and MCTSP, in coordination with (ICW) the respective IMCOM Directorate (ID) Readiness (R), Sustainment (S), Training (T), the GC (or the designated representative) will submit the STSP and MCTSP related SC training issues and needs to IMCOM G7 Training Division via SCINI database within the allotted time for review and arbitration with subsequent presentation at the Training Support Management Review (TSMR) for TSS-E validation consideration, IAW AR350-52. - (2) The SRP program consists of RTLP and ITAM programs.
+ICW with the respective IDs (R/S/T), the garrison designated representatives are required to submit: - (a) The Current Year (CY-FY21) and the Budget Year (BY-FY22), OMA only SC validated and executable requirements via the IMCOM G8 RDMT database. - (b) The GC approved and respective IDs (R/S/T) as well as SC endorsed out-year requirements with applicable supporting documents via the Range Complex Master Planning Tool (RCMP-T), ICW G7 Training Division published guidance.
+The Army Capability Manager Ranges (ACM-R) is designated by the HQDA G37/TR as the lead agent for SRP.
+IAW ACM-R SRP business rules, the Training Support Management Review (TSMR) XX-01 (Sep) are reserved for programmatic guidance, the TSMR XX-02 (Mar) are reserved for CY emerging and out-year requirement submissions (per previous guidance).
+Note: All SRP requirements submitted in SCINI are automatically closed/canceled without presentation at the TSMR.
+The RCMP-T, RDMT, TSMRs and the Military Construction Integrated Programming Team (MILCON IPT) are the principal forums for SRP, designed to provide the Army

+Leadership with detailed analysis and strategic program recommendations needs, capabilities, and priorities in support of Army modernization initiatives.

-- (3) All other emerging TSS program requirements occurring during the Current Year (CY) and Budget Year (BY) are considered by the TSS-E on a case-by-case basis as validated in SCINI.
-IMCOM G3/5/7 Mission Support Division will work closely with HQDA G37/TR and resource managers throughout the budget year (including Mid-Year and End of Year Reviews) to address TSS-E validated and prioritized critical FY shortfalls.
-Note: All training issue submissions are subject to validation, approval, and the availability of funding. - f.
-Attendance is encouraged at critical HQDA G37/TR and/or TSS-E sponsored events/program functions (e.g. Range Officer Professional Development Course (ROPD) as per published TCM-R guidance, TSMR, TSS Workshops, and other professional development workshops).
-With the exception of ROPD, these events are not centrally funded and subject to the availability of existing TSS non-CIVPAY funding. - g.
-DPTMS Operations ISR 902/MDEP QNMG (Sub Activity Group [SAG] 121) is in the II PEG and will continue all current battle rhythm requirements (Installation Standard Services [ISS], budget reviews, etc.) The DPTMS Operations Community of Practice (COP)
+- (c) Emerging TSS program requirements occurring during the Current Year (CY) and Budget Year (BY) are considered by the TSS-E on a case-by-case basis as validated in RCMP-T (for the SRP), SCINI (for the STSP and MCTSP), and TSMRs.
+IMCOM G7 Training Division will work closely with HQDA G37/TR and resource managers throughout the budget year (including Mid-Year and End of Year Reviews) to address TSS-E validated and prioritized critical FY shortfalls.
+Note: All training issue submissions are subject to validation, approval, Army/IMCOM competing priorities, and the availability of funding. - (d) Attendance is encouraged at critical HQDA G37/TR and/or TSS-E sponsored events/program functions (e.g. Range Officer Professional Development Course (ROPD), TSS Workshops, and other professional development events), IAW ACM-R published guidance.
+With the exception of ROPD, the TSS-E sponsored events are generally not centrally funded and subject to the availability of existing TSS non-CIVPAY funding. - (e) In the event of guidance conflicts between this document, and any other IMCOM publication, the IMCOM ACG will supersede (as applicable).